Official US Government Icon

 About Us

 The Office of Financial Management and Transit Benefit Programs (OFMTBP) operates within the Office of the Assistant Secretary for Administration (OASA) and oversees DOT’s Working Capital Fund (WCF) for the Office of the Secretary (OST).
-In addition, OFMTBP provides a Federal-wide transit benefit solution through TRANServe, administers on-site Parking for DOT headquarters, serves as the designated Executive Agent for Federal transit benefit policy, and oversees the Salaries & Expense (S&E) Fund for the OASA.
+In addition, OFMTBP provides a Federal-wide transit benefit solution through TRANServe, administers on-site Parking for DOT headquarters, serves as the Federal Executive Agent for transit benefits, and oversees the Salaries & Expense (S&E) Fund for the OASA.

 Office of Financial Management